rutvikk05/chess-server/README.md

 Start the server:

 	$ php cli/ws-server.php
     Welcome to PHP Chess Server
     Commands available:
     /accept {"id":"id"} Accepts a friend request to play a game.
     /ascii Prints the ASCII representation of the game.
     /castling Gets the castling status.
     /captures Gets the pieces captured by both players.
     /fen Prints the FEN string representation of the game.
     /history The current game's history.
     /ischeck Finds out if the game is in check.
     /ismate Finds out if the game is over.
     /piece {"position":"square"} Gets a piece by its position on the board.
 The "position" parameter is mandatory.
     /pieces {"color":["w","b"]} Gets the pieces on the board by color.
 The "color" parameter is mandatory.
-	/playfen {"from":"FEN"} Plays a chess move on the board.
-All parameters are mandatory.
+    /playfen {"fen":"FEN"} Plays a chess move in shortened FEN format.
+The "fen" parameter is mandatory.
     /quit Quits a game.
     /start {"mode":["analysis","playfriend"],"color":["w","b"]} Starts a new game.
 The "color" parameter is not required in analysis mode.
     /status The current game status.

     Listening to commands...

 Open a console in your favorite browser and run commands: